 The Power of One

-A tree hangs by threads.
+You are hanging by threads.
 Your flaky fibres grip lifeless.

 A celebration of life is pending.
 Ode to a tree in midlife crisis.